roedoejet/g2p/README.md

 ## Citation

 If you use this work in a project of yours and write about it, please cite us using the following:

+Aidan Pine, Patrick Littell, Eric Joanis, David Huggins-Daines, Christopher Cox, Fineen Davis, Eddie Antonio Santos, Shankhalika Srikanth, Delasie Torkornoo, and Sabrina Yu.
+2022.
+[Gᵢ2Pᵢ Rule-based, index-preserving grapheme-to-phoneme transformations Rule-based, index-preserving grapheme-to-phoneme transformations](https://aclanthology.org/2022.computel-1.7).
+In _Proceedings of the Fifth Workshop on the Use of Computational Methods in the Study of Endangered Languages_, pages 52–60, Dublin, Ireland.
+Association for Computational Linguistics.

+Or in BibTeX:

 ```
 @inproceedings{pine-etal-2022-gi22pi,